Does Sunscreen Expire? Sunscreen Expiration Explained

 Now that you have the scoop about sunscreens expiring, what steps can you take to prolong their shelf life?

-How To Get The Most Out Of Your Sunscreen
+How To Make The Most Of Your Sunscreen

 When it comes to getting the most out of your sunscreen and making it last as long as possible, there are just a few things to keep in mind.